ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 Files entry
 -----------

-Each group has a table key ``files``.
+Each group has an entry ``files``.
 This is a string, which is treated as a series of lines (so it is best to use the TOML multi-line string syntax).

 Each line of which has (normally) three fields (the leading ones terminated by whitespace).  ``#`` comment lines are supported and